opencog/learn/README.md

 See the [README-Natural](README-Natural.md) file for a description of the "open-loop" (un-calibrated) processing system.
 It describes the processing steps in detail.
-Getting good results requires tuning a variety of parameters, and so calibration needs to be run first.
+Getting good results requires tuning a variety of parameters, and so careful monitoring is required.

+See the [README-Natural-v2](README-Natural-v2.md) file for the new "integrated", "continuous learning" pipeline.
+Under development.

-See the [README-Calibration](README-Calibration.md) file for the "new" (next-gen) process of generating artificial languages with bounded statistical properties, learning them, and then measuring the accuracy of the learned language vs. the generated artificial language.
+The [README-Calibration](README-Calibration.md) proposed a technique for calibrating the learning pipeline, by generating artificial languages with known, bounded statistical properties, then learning them, and then measuring the accuracy of the learned language vs. the generated artificial language.
+This approach is currently abandoned.
+Its not a bad idea, just that naive conception won't work.

 Directories
 -----------